Generalization Bounds: Perspectives from Information Theory and PAC-Bayes

 A detailed discussion of chaining and its use in learning theory, where it is used to derive the tightest generalization bounds in terms of the VC dimension, can be found in the book by~\citet[Chapter~8]{vershynin-18a}.
 The chaining approach was combined with PAC-Bayesian theory by~\citet{audibert-07a}. \cref{thm:chaining-mi-bound} is due to~\citet{asadi-18a}, while \cref{thm:stochastic-chaining} is due to~\citet{zhou-22a}.

-Bounds based on the Wasserstein distance, discussed in \cref{sec:average-wasserstein}, were obtained by~\citet{raginsky-16a} for learning algorithms that are stable in terms of Wasserstein distance, in the sense that the distribution of~$W$ does not change much (in terms of Wasserstein distance) if one sample of the training set is replaced.
+Bounds based on the Wasserstein distance, discussed in \cref{sec:average-wasserstein}, were obtained by~\citet{raginsky-16a} for learning algorithms that are stable in terms of Wasserstein distance, in the sense that the distribution of~$W$ does not change much (in terms of Wasserstein distance) if one sample of the training set is replaced. \citet{wintenberger-15a} considered weak transport inequalities, and used this to obtain oracle inequalities with fast convergence rates.
 Results in terms of the Wasserstein distance between the conditional~$\conddistro$ and its marginal~$P_W$ were derived independently by~\citet{lopez-18a} and~\citet{wang-19a}.
 The bounds in \cref{thm:wasserstein-no-n,thm:wasserstein-jog-lopez} are based on these works.
-Tighter variants of these bounds were obtained by~\citet{rodriguezgalvez-21a}, including through the use of the individual-sample technique. \citet{aminian-22b} demonstrated that through the convexity of probability measures, tighter bounds can be obtained for non-symmetric learning algorithms.
-Finally, the chaining technique was generalized for information measures beyond the mutual information by~\citet{clerico-22a}, obtaining bounds in terms of, for instance, the Wasserstein distance and various~$f$-divergences.
+Tighter variants of these bounds were obtained by~\citet{rodriguezgalvez-21a}, also through the use of the individual-sample technique. \citet{aminian-22b} demonstrated that through the convexity of probability measures, tighter bounds can be obtained for non-symmetric learning algorithms.
+Finally, the chaining technique was generalized to information measures beyond the mutual information by~\citet{clerico-22a}, who obtained bounds in terms of, for instance, the Wasserstein distance and various~$f$-divergences.